light0x00/jsonx/README.md

 **Customizable converter**

-Whenever matching data is encountered,  the specified converter-function is called,  and the return value determines the transformation result of the matching data.
+Whenever matching data is encountered,  the specified converter-function is called,  and the return value determines the converting result of the matching data.

 Two types of converters are supported: